-- The Affiliate Network/Program (optional) is the technical service that connects you to the Seller or multiple Sellers.
-But sometimes, the Seller(s) runs their own Affiliate Program.
+- The Affiliate Network (optional) is the technical service that connects you to the Seller or multiple Sellers.
+But sometimes, the Seller(s) runs their own affiliate program.

-In short, you recommend products from the seller to the customer through a special link provided by the middle player: the affiliate network/program.
+In short, you recommend products from the seller to the customer through a special link provided by the middle player: the affiliate network or program.

-When a customer buys a product through your link, you earn a commission.
-So basically, all you have to do is recommend kick-ass products and you earn money if they buy.
+Takeaway: When a customer buys a product through your link, you earn a commission.
+So, all you have to do is recommend products and you earn money if they buy.

 How Do Affiliate Links Work?

-When you join an affiliate program or network, every product or website will issue you are special URL with a unique ID tag of some sort.
-If you don’t use this URL exactly as its written, you won’t be credited for the recommendation and you won’t make money.
+When you join an affiliate program or network, every product or affiliate website will issue you a special URL with a unique ID tag of some sort.
+If you don’t use this URL exactly as it’s written, you won’t be credited for the recommendation and you won’t make money.

 Different sellers with different products run different affiliate programs.
 All of that is to say, it depends on what you recommend to your readers.

 Granted, that’s the low end of the possible commission rates.
-But some affiliate programs can pay up to 50%.
+But some of the best affiliate programs can pay up to 50%.
 They’ll more likely be digital products since the margins are much higher than physical products.